Urolift Procedure BPH

 The Urinary System

 The urinary system begins with the kidneys, which make urine that runs through tubes down to the bladder.
-The bladder’s job is to store urine until full, then empty to the outside through the urethra, which is the road to the outside.
+The bladder’s job is to store urine until full, then empty to the outside through the urethra, which is the pathway to the outside.

 If the enlarged prostate is not causing symptoms, it can be left as is.
-If the prostate enlarges and “blocks the road”, causing urinary bother, then an effort can be made to help lessen the burden associated with the change in urination.
+If the prostate enlarges and “blocks the pathway”, causing urinary bother, then an effort can be made to help lessen the burden associated with the change in urination.

 When deciding what type of treatment should be used to help lessen the bother associated with the urinary changes, it is useful to look at the benefits and burdens of each of the different treatment avenues.
 Pills are often used as the first choice.
 In broad terms, there are two types of medication.
-The first type, the alpha blockers, open the road by relaxing the outer grip of the prostate.
+The first type, the alpha blockers, open the pathway by relaxing the outer grip of the prostate.
 The second type, Proscar (finasteride) and Avodart (dutasteride), reduce the size of the enlargement, and can lead to less blockage after a period, usually 6 to 12 months.
 For some men, medications do not provide enough relief.
 For other men, they do not like having to take pills on an ongoing basis.
-If medications are not the answer, there are different techniques available to open the blocked road.
+If medications are not the answer, there are different techniques available to open the blocked pathway.

-The most commonly used techniques, greenlight laser and TURP, are very effective ways to “plow the road open” to relieve the obstruction.
+The most commonly used techniques, greenlight laser and TURP, are very effective ways to open the pathway to relieve the obstruction.
 These procedures require a general anesthetic, and a catheter that stays in for 2 to 3 days after the procedure.
 Both of those procedures can cause retrograde ejaculation, also known as dry climax.
 In that circumstance, semen is still produced, but at the time of climax, it back washes up into the bladder, rather than coming out the tip of the penis with ejaculation.

-New techniques, known as minimally invasive procedures seek to provide a less invasive way to open the “blocked road”.
+New techniques, known as minimally invasive procedures seek to provide a less invasive way to open the pathway.
 From the patient standpoint, a successful technique is one that it is easy to tolerate, improves urinary symptoms, allows a quick return to normal activities, poses minimal hazards that can occur as a result of treatment and one that can be done at a manageable cost.

 The goal of these techniques remains the same – address the blocking part of the prostate, open the urinary pathway, and allow improved urinary flow.